chipkent/test-numerical-comparisons/README.md

 7. [The result of `min(x, NaN)` or `max(x, NaN)` may vary depending on the IEEE754 revision.](https://en.wikipedia.org/wiki/IEEE_754-2008_revision#Min_and_max)
 8. [There are quiet and signaling NaNs.
 For our langagues, quiet NaNs are used.](https://en.wikipedia.org/wiki/IEEE_754#NaNs)

+### Why are NaN values not equal in IEEE754?

+> **NOTE:** AI summary.

+NaN (Not a Number) values are not equal to themselves or any other value in IEEE 754 floating-point arithmetic for several important reasons:

+1. Representation of undefined operations: NaN is used to represent the result of undefined mathematical operations like 0/0 or sqrt(-1).
+Since these operations don't have a well-defined numerical result, it wouldn't make sense for NaNs resulting from different undefined operations to be considered equal.
+2. Propagation of errors: The inequality of NaN to itself allows errors to propagate through calculations.
+If a NaN is produced at any step, comparing it to other values (including itself) will always return false, helping to identify and track error conditions.
+3. Multiple NaN representations: There are actually many different bit patterns that can represent NaN in IEEE 754.
+While they all indicate an invalid or undefined result, they can carry different information about the specific operation that produced them.
+4. Consistency with other comparisons: Since NaN is considered unordered with respect to all other floating-point values (including itself), having NaN == NaN be false maintains consistency with other comparison operations involving NaN.
+5. Special handling in algorithms: The behavior of NaN in comparisons allows for special handling in sorting and other algorithms.
+For example, it ensures that NaNs are treated as distinct values for sorting, uniquing, and hashing purposes.

 ## Java

 > :warning: **WARNING:** Java does not support IEE754 `-NaN`.
 All NaNs are treated as positive.